-Margin of errors, in statistics, is the degree of error in results received from random sampling surveys.
+The margin of error in statistics is the degree of error in results received from random sampling surveys.
 A higher margin of error in statistics indicates less likelihood of relying on the results of a survey or poll, i.e. the confidence on the results will be lower to represent a population.
-It is a very vital tool in market research as it depicts confidence level the researchers should have in the data obtained from surveys.
+It is a very vital tool in market research as it depicts the confidence level the researchers should have in the data obtained from surveys.

 A confidence interval is the level of unpredictability with a specific statistic.
-Usually, it is used in association with the margin of errors to reveal the confidence a statistician has in judging the results of an online survey or online poll are worthy to represent the entire population or not.
+Usually, it is used in association with the margin of errors to reveal the confidence a statistician has in judging whether the results of an online survey or online poll are worthy to represent the entire population.

 Margin of Error Calculation:

-A well-defined population is a prerequisite for calculating margin of error.
+A well-defined population is a prerequisite for calculating the margin of error.
 In statistics, a “population” comprises of all the elements of a particular group that a researcher intends to study and collect data.
-This error can be significantly high if the population is not defined or in cases where the process of sample selection is not carried out properly.
+This sampling error can be significantly high if the population is not defined or in cases where the sample selection process is not carried out properly.

 n = sample size